Vilém Klíma: In the Theresienstadt ghetto

 radar.
 A witness, Gerda Haas, remembered the following:

 One day, the two were ordered to prepare themselves to leave Terezin.
 Their suitcases must have been cleaned of any signs and numbers, yellow stars were torn off.
 They were told that they would be employed for a large industrial concern in Germany.
 Their dependents stayed in Terezin.
 Soon, Kauders sent a postcard saying that he was in the [concentration camp] Rosenberg (or -burg), where he was freezing terribly and where he worked on his books all day.

+During April 1945 Vilém Klíma survived the so-called death march (a miracle at that time).